Irish businesses confident despite economic risks, survey finds

 The research, issued by financial services company Deloitte and export agency Enterprise Ireland, found that almost seven in 10 Irish chief executives have acted to mitigate against Brexit damage.

-While the vast majority of chief executives said a “no deal” Brexit would be negative for the economy as a whole, just six in ten believed it would damage their business.
+While the vast majority of chief executives said a “no deal” Brexit would be negative for the economy as a whole, just six in 10 believed it would damage their business.

 “Brexit is a concern and for those businesses who have yet to put preparedness plans in place, they should consider doing so now to ensure they are fully aware of both the challenges and opportunities,” said Deloitte chief executive Brendan Jennings, speaking in advance of the “Deloitte Enterprise Ireland CEO Forum”.